Createdd/Writing/IntroductionToRedux.md

 ## 7. Updating State with Reducers 🔻

-Everytime you run an action, every reducer is going to run (will be dispatched?).
+Everytime you run an action, every reducer is going to run and actions will be dispatched.
 - the `connect` method of React-redux allows to pass props to a component
 - [`bindActionCreators`](http://redux.js.org/docs/api/bindActionCreators.html) wrap action objects into dispatch calls, so that they may be invoked directly.
 - [`mapStateToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md) and [`mapDispatchToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md) connect the data from the store to a certain component.